PPL Terms and Conditions for Customers v5.4 (April 2022)

 - At the end of the Rental Term, on the agreed date, you shall immediately return the Hardware to us by courier or similar means, as agreed by us.

 - In the event that any Hardware are not returned to us on the agreed date, you shall be required to pay the relevant Rental Extension Fees for the missing items up to and including the day that they are returned to us, such return to be at your expense.

 - Failure to return the Hardware at the end of Rental Term, or if the Hardware are not available for return due to loss or destruction, you shall be required to pay the Insurance Value in full, within seven (7) days of the end of the Rental Term.
-An inability of you to properly insure the Hardware, or, a failure of you to successfully claim against your insurance, for any loss or destruction of the Hardware, shall in no way diminish your responsibility to pay the Insurance Value to us in full and on Our rights to reclaim the Insurance Value and any Rental Extension Fees from you, and any related costs in the collection of said fees from you, survive the termination of this Agreement.
+An inability of you to properly insure the Hardware, or, a failure of you to successfully claim against your insurance, for any loss or destruction of the Hardware, shall in no way diminish your responsibility to pay the Insurance Value to us in full and on time.
+Our rights to reclaim the Insurance Value and any Rental Extension Fees from you, and any related costs in the collection of said fees from you, survive the termination of this Agreement.

 Schedule 3: Service Level Agreement v5 – 2018

 Support for PPL Products and Services as defined in this Service Level Agreement (SLA) is offered to only you as our customer (i.e. to schools, local authorities and caterers) and not to your individual Parents.

 Customer Support Services

 We will provide the following Customer Support Services to all customers who are under contract for PPL Products and Services:

 - Web based User Guides, Quick Guides and Manuals